 Step forward, Mr Jonathan.
 After months of political wrangling, Nigeria's elite finally accepted him as acting leader in February 2010 when the ailing president returned home, but remained too ill to govern.

-Not bad for a man who has never been elected to major public office in his own right.
+Not bad for a man who had never been elected to major public office in his own right.

-He defied the ruling People's Democratic Party's tradition of alternating presidential power between north and south after two terms of office by winning the party's primaries.
+He defied the governing People's Democratic Party's (PDP) tradition of alternating presidential power between north and south after two terms of office by winning the party's primaries.